Building Ambo

 Teams often had plenty of valuable content scattered across blogs, company updates, and industry articles.
 But discovering these pieces and turning them into employee-ready posts required manual searching, copying, and rewriting.
 The friction meant good content frequently went unused.

-This insight led us to introduce Inspiration Hub, a dedicated space designed to help admins discover ideas and quickly turn them into posts.
+This insight led us to the idea of Inspiration Hub, a dedicated space designed to help admins discover ideas and quickly turn them into posts.

 The hub aggregates multiple sources of inspiration in one place: RSS feeds, company posts, and trending LinkedIn content.
 Instead of jumping between platforms, admins can browse relevant content and convert it into a post with a single action.